XiaominLi98/ForeignNameRecommender/README.md

    - We used three types of method trying to calculate the similarity of semantic meaning of two sentences (or words), and they are “sklearn”, “spacy”, and “gensim”.
 Finally we chose the “cosine_sim” function in “sklearn” using “TfidfVectorizer” method in “sklearn.feature_extraction.text”.

-  For more details on this project please refer to this video: https://youtu.be/Y8Hzic45gdo
+  For more details on the instructions please refer to this video: https://youtu.be/Y8Hzic45gdo

-  ## Usage Instructions:
-   1. Install below packages: _"colorama", "Levenshtein", "nltk", "string", "numpy", "sklearn", "pinyin", "argparse", "metapy"_.
-      (Again, you can use methods such as `pip install pinyin`)
-   2. Download ForeignNameRecommender project.

-   3. Go to ForeignNameRecommender repository in terminal.
-Then run:

-      `python3 projectWithMeaning.py meaningFunctions.py smallHelperFunctions.py bagOfWordsFunctions.py`

-      (If do not have python3, python might also work)

-   Note: if it shows error such as "haven't found module XXX", then it might be possible that we forgot to mention this package.
-Please install XXX package as well.

   All rights reserved by Xiaomin Li (xiaomin3@illinois.edu) and Jinyuan Li (jinyuan2@illinois.edu).
   😄